nielsjaspers/aoc-2025/README.md

 This year I'm taking on a challenge together with [levi-ivel](https://github.com/levi-ivel).
 Since Advent of Code has 12 days this year, we'll use a different language each day.

+This repo will be a live repo these weeks, where I'll share my solutions and thoughts on the puzzles.

+> [!NOTE]
+>  _CURRENT LANGUAGE: PHP_

 ## 12 Days, 12 Languages
 The plan is as follows: